 Some people will turn up to church an hour early to spend extra time praying together.
 Others will be around setting up for the service.

 It's best to show up at least a few minutes early to find a seat.
-At the moment we also require people to check-in for contract tracing purposes.

 What happens during the service?

 Our service usually goes for about 1.5 hours.
 It is lead by someone at the front and includes:

 - Reading from the Bible - we believe it is God's word to us.